What Is Raynaud’s Phenomenon?

-Arthritis is a complex family of musculoskeletal disorders consisting of more than 100 different diseases or conditions that destroy joints, bones, muscles, cartilage and other connective tissues, hampering or halting physical movement.
-Raynaud’s phenomenon occurs when the blood vessels that feed your fingers and toes constrict in reaction to cold or emotional stress (this event is called a vasospastic attack).
-Diverting blood flow away from the extremities to keep the body’s core warm is a normal reaction to extreme cold.
-However, in Raynaud’s phenomenon, the body reduces blood flow to the fingers and toes under relatively minor cold stress, such as holding a glass of ice water or being in an air-conditioned room.
-The same reaction can be triggered by emotional strain or excitement.
+Raynaud’s phenomenon is a condition that affects blood flow to the arms and legs, also called the extremities.
+It occurs when the blood vessels that feed the fingers and toes get smaller in reaction to cold or emotional stress (this event is called a vasospastic attack).
+Diverting blood flow away from the hands and feet to keep the body’s core warm is a normal reaction to extreme cold.
+However, in Raynaud’s phenomenon, the body reduces blood flow to the fingers and toes after relatively minor cold temperature exposures, such as holding a glass of ice water or being in an air-conditioned room.
+Fingers, toes, hands, feet, lips and the tongue are most commonly affected.
+They may become painfully cold, tingling or numb and become a ghostly shade of white or blue.
+The same reaction can be triggered by emotional stress or excitement.

 The symptoms of Raynaud’s phenomenon can include: